Moo-Core/Moo-Core-Docs/Moo Core/Core/server/Database.md

 {% highlight LUA %}

 --| :: Parameters:
---| :: discord - The attached discord ID for the player.
---| :: steam - The attached steam ID for the player.
---| :: license - The CFX/R* License key for the player.
+discord - The attached discord ID for the player. steam - The attached steam ID for the player. license - The CFX/R* License key for the player.

---| :: Returns and object as the following:
+--| :: Returns the following:
 {
   Success = < True/False >,
   Message = < A message to inform >,